Skip to main content

 Deep-Dive Questions

-Philadelphia summer humidity often runs 70 to 90 percent.
+Philadelphia summer humidity often runs 70% to 90%.
 High humidity blocks the body's ability to cool through sweat, which raises heat illness risk even at temperatures that feel manageable in dry climates.
 Add hydration, take more shaded breaks, and watch for early signs like nausea or dizziness.

 If you feel sick at a stadium, signal an usher or stadium first aid station for help.
 Most major venues have on-site EMS that can stabilize and decide whether to transport.
 For non-emergencies, a hotel-based doctor visit after the game is faster than the stadium triage.